Compulsory Purchase Order and Side Roads Order

 To enable the A614/A6097 junction improvements to be made, Nottinghamshire County Council (NCC) will need to acquire land permanently at Ollerton Roundabout, Lowdham Roundabout and Kirk Hill.
 Temporary rights of access to land to facilitate construction will also be needed at these three junctions.

-In order to secure the land required to construct the junction improvements, a Compulsory Purchase Order (“CPO”) and Side Roads Order (“SRO”) is required.
-In accordance with guidance published in 2018 by the Ministry of Housing, Communities and Local Government (MHCLG), NCC will consult with stakeholders and will seek to acquire the necessary land and rights by agreement where possible.
+In order to secure the land required to construct the junction improvements, a Compulsory Purchase Order (“CPO”) and Side Roads Order (“SRO”) are required.
+In accordance with guidance published in 2018 by the Ministry of Housing, Communities and Local Government (MHCLG), NCC is consulting with stakeholders and seeking to acquire the necessary land and rights by agreement where possible.

 In order to ensure delivery of the junction improvements, CPO powers will be progressed simultaneously with land acquisition by agreement in accordance with the MHCLG guidance.

 The making and confirmation of the SRO will enable NCC to improve, raise, lower, direct or otherwise alter highways; stop up highways; stop up private means of access to premises required as a consequence of the construction of the extended areas of classified road; and to provide new private means of access to premises.